 While executing the POA, only choose agents that you completely trust since you have complete freedom in assigning your POA.
 You have the option to appoint 1 or more Donees.
 In fact, you can even appoint successive or alternate Donees.
 You can tell your Donees to decide together, jointly, or they can be commanded to act independently if one is unavailable.

-You cannot predict life and there are a lot of unforeseeable circumstances.
+You cannot predict life, and there are a lot of unforeseeable circumstances.
 To avoid worrying about it and secure your family assets, taking precautionary measures are necessary.
-Appointing a Donee gives you assurance that in case of any event that will make you mentally incapacitated.
+Appointing a Donee gives you an assurance that in case of any event that will make you mentally incapacitated.
 Whether in the near or late future, you have a trusted person to make decisions for you.